scalacenter/scalafix/docs/users/installation.md

 is not enabled for this project.
 The second error says `RemoveUnused` requires

-the Scala compiler option `-Ywarn-unused-import` (or `-Wunused:imports` in 2.13.x).
+the Scala compiler option `-Ywarn-unused-import` (or `-Wunused:imports` in 2.13.x or 3.x).
 To fix both problems, add the following settings to `build.sbt`

 ```diff
  /*